codio/tutorial_yo_angular/annotations.md

 Some generators will also provide optional settings to customize your app with common developer libraries and speed up the initial setup of your development environment.

-The AngularJS generator provides options to include use Sass (with Compass) and/or Twitter Bootstrap.
+The AngularJS generator provides options to include use Sass (with Compass) and/or Bootstrap.
 Enter ‘n’ and ‘y’ respectively to these options.

 ###Keep calm and carry on